CCY259/online-notes/content/index.md

 ---
-title: Welcome to Quartz
+title: MATH NOTE
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+How to learn math, see [[How to prove and read mathematics]].